 Recruiting and Requirements for Varsity Esports

-ETSU Esports will hold open tryouts for our varsity squad once a year in August for all varsity positions.
+ETSU Esports will hold open tryouts for our varsity squad once a year in August for all varsity positions alongside multiple tryouts throughout the spring semester prior to the next season of competition.
 Previously participating team members will be required to go through the tryout process as well as applicants and be chosen based on the same grading criteria.
 Tryouts are generally considered to be in person, although other arrangements can be made at the coach's discretion.
 All applicants will be required to participate on the official team discord server.
 ETSU Esports is looking for players not only with top skills, but who work effectively in a team atmosphere, respond well to coaching and feedback, and demonstrate a positive and inclusive attitude and dedication to lead ETSU to the top ranks of collegiate esports.

 Two game titles will have two rosters each for a total of twenty-two varsity players.
 Final tournament rosters will be decided by the coaching staff.
 Open tryouts will be scheduled once a year and there will be one invitational talent search tournament with a floating date.

 - TWO competitive 5 person League of Legends teams.